 If you’re like many parents and caregivers right now whose children are suddenly home all day instead of at school, and you are now facing the prospect of a crash course in homeschooling, you may have said once (or a hundred times), I HAVE NO IDEA WHAT I’M DOING!?!?
 You are not alone, I promise!

-I have been homeschooling for years, and yet this pandemic has my family’s entire world turned upside down.
+I have been homeschooling for years, yet this pandemic has turned my family’s entire world upside down.
 We’ve been missing our library dates, ballet classes, afternoons at the playground, chess club, but most of all: our friends.
-My usually-somewhat-agreeable child has been downright combative and emotionally on-edge these past few days, poor thing.
+My usually-somewhat-agreeable child has been downright combative and emotionally on edge these past few days, poor thing.
 This quarantine is so hard on everyone, but especially our most vulnerable . . . which includes our children.

 The Whys and Hows of Homeschooling